-A passenger in a vehicle which he does not own, has no
+A passenger in a vehicle which he does not own or have a

 possessory interest in, and was not driving at the time of the

-search has no legitimate expectation of privacy in the vehicle, and
+search, has no legitimate expectation of privacy in the vehicle,

-therefore has no standing to assert Fourth Amendment rights in the
+and therefore has no standing to assert Fourth Amendment rights in

 , 305 N.C.
 762, 292 S.E.2d 473 (1982).